 In September we dipped our toes into Wiltshire!
 The crawl was themed on the stained glass of Henry Haig.
 The Friends had turned out in good numbers and were greeted with tea and coffee at Charlton church where Brian Woodruffe spoke eruditely about the stunning stained glass by Geoffrey Webb and Alan Younger.
 We next visited Donhead St Mary and then lunched at The Benett Arms, Semley sitting outside in the brilliant sunlight.
 In Semley church we were moved by the beauty of the Henry Haig window memorialising PC Yvonne Fletcher, a daughter of Semley, who was shot dead while on duty outside the Libyan embassy in London in 1984.
 Also in the church is an unusual window by F C Eden, a detail of which features on our 2020 event card.
 The last church we visited was the church of The Most Holy Name and Edward, King and Martyr in Shaftesbury.
 Here again the work of Henry Haig offered a beautiful and spiritual focus to the building with his east window of 1977.

 The Ride+Stride is a national event held every year on the second Saturday in September.
 In Dorset it is the chief fundraising effort for the Trust during the year and supporters are out and about riding or striding between churches or manning those churches to welcome visitors through the day.
 In recent years a wider variety of activities have taken place on that day – or over the weekend – which have been sponsored to raise cash for restoration projects in churches all over Dorset.
 Each year the Trust awards The Morshead Trophy for the parish which raises the largest sum in the Ride+Stride.
-In 2018 the parish of Chettle, despite its small size, was the winner.
-The trophy was awarded to the parish organiser, Alice Favre, by the Archdeacon of Sherborne, Penny Sayer, at a reception hosted by Mrs Rosamond Sweet-Escott and attended by many Friends at Chettle House on 13th May.
-The Chairman of the Trust, John Stokoe, praised the remarkable efforts of everyone who took part in the Ride+Stride, and raised over £80,000 in 2018.
+In 2019 the parish of St Mary Sturminster Marshall, having gathered a strong team of participants and sponsors, attracted £1841 in sponsorship to win the coveted Morshead Trophy for the first time.
+Sadly it has not been possible to hold traditional Morshead Party to celebrate their success; we hope to do so later in the year.
+However, in a message on congratulation, the Chairman of the Trust, John Stokoe, praised the remarkable efforts of St Mary's and everyone who took part in the Ride+Stride across the County, and raised over £84,500 in 2019.

 Each autumn the Friends of Dorset Churches year ends with a get-together and in 2019 over 60 Friends of the DHCT were welcomed in the Garden Room at Cranborne Garden Centre to mark the conclusion of this year in support of the Trust.
 Chairman, John Stokoe, gave a review of a successful season of church crawls and was able to add that early figures for the results of the annual Ride+Stride were looking very good.